booch/presentations/Ruby_Preserves/slides.md

 ???

+* There was a Ruby ORM called DataMapper
-* Note that the DataMapper Ruby gem didn't actually use the Data Mapper pattern
+    * It didn't quite implement the Data Mapper pattern
-    * It used the Active Record pattern
+    * It was closer to the Active Record pattern
+* Martin Fowler explicitly says (in PEAP):
+    * Active Record is a starting point
+    * Should move to Data Mapper once you get more complex
+* You might see domain model objects called "entities"
+    * Entity = the object is defined by its ID
+    * From [Domain-Driven Design][ddd] by Eric Evans
 * Python's SQL Alchemy uses the Data Mapper pattern
     * This library is very highly regarded
     * Basically *the* Python ORM